Navy Federal Credit Union: Employees

-As of September 2025, the credit union had over 25,200 employees worldwide.
+As of March 2026, the credit union had over 25,300 employees worldwide.
 Navy Federal, founded in 1933, has never had a layoff, choosing instead to move employees to other departments to avoid layoffs.
-It was ranked number 74 on the 2025 Fortune's 100 Best Companies to Work For list, which is produced by the Great Place to Work Institute.
-They were 95th in 2012, rose to 56th in 2013, 96th in 2014, 72nd in 2015, 44th in 2016, 29th in 2019 19th in 2020, 59th 2021, 76th in 2022, 53rd in 2023, and 37th in 2024.
+It was ranked number 82 on the 2026 Fortune's 100 Best Companies to Work For list, which is produced by the Great Place to Work Institute.
+They were 95th in 2012, rose to 56th in 2013, 96th in 2014, 72nd in 2015, 44th in 2016, 29th in 2019 19th in 2020, 59th 2021, 76th in 2022, 53rd in 2023, 37th in 2024, and 74th in 2025.

 On March 1, 2024, Dietrich Kuhlmann was appointed President and CEO of Navy Federal Credit Union, succeeding Mary McDuffie.

 Services

-Navy Federal operates branches in many U.S. metro areas as well as in some overseas locations, comprising a total of 372 branches worldwide as of September 2025.
+Navy Federal operates branches in many U.S. metro areas as well as in some overseas locations, comprising a total of 386 branches worldwide as of March 2026.
 In addition, members can make transactions through the CO-OP network of more than 30,000 ATMs in the U.S. and Canada without incurring surcharges or fees.

 Major banking competitors include Pentagon Federal Credit Union and USAA.

 Charitable contributions

 Navy Federal Credit Union engages in multiple charitable partnerships, including a decades-long relationship with Toys for Tots, dedicated to helping families surrounding the Vienna, Virginia, headquarters, and a partnership with the National Hockey League's Stick Tap for Service Program.
 Navy Federal has also made multiple disaster relief donations, most recently a $100,000 donation to United Way of West Florida, to assist communities near their Pensacola, Florida offices that were adversely affected by Hurricane Sally in October 2020.

 Navy Federal recently donated $100,000 through its Dollars for Doers program which, based on nominations from the credit union’s employees, awards 100 nonprofits with grants.
 Navy Federal donated to U.S. Vets in November 2021 in honor of Veteran’s Month.
 During Navy Federal’s annual drive for the Marine Toys for Tots Foundation in the 2021 holiday season, members and employees donated over $20,000 and 20,000 toys to families in need.

 In 2022, Navy Federal’s members and employees donated over $33,000 and over 22,000 toys to families in need during the Toys for Tots campaigns.
 In 2024, Navy Federal donated over $48,000 and more than 23,000 toys to the campaign.

 In 2023, the credit union donated more than one million meals to servicemembers, veterans, and their families as a part of its recent military food insecurity campaign, No Plate Left Behind.
 In 2024, No Plate Left Behind donated more than 1.4 million meals.

 In 2024, Navy Federal committed $9 million over three years to the United Service Organizations to develop a financial wellness education program and other resources for early-career military servicemembers and their spouses.

+During the 2025 federal government shutdown, Navy Federal dispersed more than 190,000 loans totaling more than $345 million, with zero interest charged and zero impact to members' credit histories.